trajectory-invariants/trajectory-invariants.github.io/README.md

 1. Open a browser to view the website, e.g. at `http://localhost:1313/`
 1. Add or change content.
 The website will update automatically.
-1. Optional.
-Generate and write the HTML files of the website:
+1. (Optional) Generate and write the HTML files of the website:

    ```shell
    hugo
    ```

    This command generates the `public/` folder which holds the static HTML files of the website, while `hugo server` only keeps the generated files in working memory.
+For the public website, this is done by GitLab Pages.

-Once you are satisfied with your local website, you can commit and push the changes to GitLab to update the public website.
+Once you are satisfied with the local website, you can commit and push the changes to GitLab to update the public website.

 ## Technical background